newrelic/FireTV-Vega-Agent/README.md

 ## License

-FireTV Vega Agent is licensed under the New Relic Pre-Release Software Notice v.
-1.0 - see the [LICENSE](LICENSE) file for details.
+FireTV Vega Agent is licensed under the Apache License 2.0 - see the [LICENSE.txt](LICENSE.txt) file for details.

-**Important Notice:**
+**Beta Release Notice:**
-- This is pre-release software for evaluation and feedback purposes only
+- This is a beta release suitable for testing and evaluation
+- While functional, it is not yet recommended for production environments
+- APIs may change in future versions based on feedback
+- Please report issues and provide feedback via GitHub issues
+- Contributions and pull requests are welcome

 It also uses source code from third-party libraries.
 You can find full details on which libraries are used and the terms under which they are licensed in the [third-party notices document](./THIRD_PARTY_NOTICES.md).